bsmith89/midas2-wiki/SNV-Module.md

   gnl|Prokka|UHGG000587_14|34360|A    0.300       0.269
   ```

-- `{species_id}.snps_depth.tsv.lz4`: per species site-by-sample site depth matrix. **Only** accounts for the alleles matching the population major and/or population minor allele.
+- `{species_id}.snps_depth.tsv.lz4`: per species site-by-sample site depth matrix. **Only** accounts for the alleles matching the population major and/or minor allele.

   ```
   site_id                             SRR172902   SRR172903